kata198/indexedredis/README.rst

 floats to work cross-platform.
 Use a fixed point number as the string type ( like myFixedPoint = '%2.5f' %( 10.12345 ) )

 IRField supports "valueType", most other field types deal with a specific type and thus don't have such a parameter.

+**defaultValue**

+All fields (except IRClassicField) support a parameter, given when constructing the IRField object, "defaultValue".

+For all fields (except IRClassicField), the value of this parameter defaults to "irNull" (see below).
+For an IRClassicField, the default remains empty string and cannot be changed (to be compatible with plain-string fields pre-5.0.0).

 **NULL Values**